SaiKarthikP/LoginVerifier/README.md

 3. compile and run using command 'python LoginVerifier.py'
 4. Alternatively this script can be run on any Python IDE

-How to setup script on Task Scheduler to start on system login in Windows 10
+How to setup script on Task Scheduler to run periodically

 ----
 1. Open 'Task Scheduler' under Control Panel\System and Security\Administrative Tools on Windows PC

 2. Click on 'Task Scheduler Library' in the left panel.

 3. Click on 'Create Task...' on right panel and enter a Name for the task.

-4. In the Triggers tab, click 'New...', choose 'On workstation unlock' and click 'OK;.
+4. In the Triggers tab:
-5. In the Actions tab, click 'New...', choose 'Start a program' and do the following:

 	a.
+Click 'New...', choose 'On a schedule'.

+	b.
+Under Advanced settings, check 'Repeat task every:' and choose a desired time.

+	c.
+Choose 'Indefinitely' under 'for a duration of:'

+	d.
+Make sure 'Enabled' is checked and Click 'OK'

+5. In the Actions tab:

+	a.
+Click 'New...', choose 'Start a program'

+	a.
 Program/script: insert path to python.exe

 	b.
-Add argument: LoginVerifier.py
+Add argument: 'LoginVerifier.py'

 	c.
 Start in: insert path to directory where script is saved

 	d.
+Click 'OK'

+6. All other settings can be left default.
 Click 'OK'

 Required Libraries
 ----